Curated trip plans to inspire your next adventure — from quick weekend escapes to week-long explorations.

 Travel planning should be simple, visual, and trustworthy.
 Today, entako is a curated blog.
 Tomorrow, it becomes a full travel planning platform where you can customize itineraries, save your favorites, and share plans with friends.

-For each destination, I collect 50-100+ data points from Reddit trip reports, TripAdvisor reviews, YouTube vlogs, and official tourism sources from the last 1-2 years.
+For each destination, we collect 50-100+ data points from Reddit trip reports, TripAdvisor reviews, YouTube vlogs, and official tourism sources from the last 1-2 years.

-I use AI tools to help structure the raw research into itineraries, then personally review every plan — verifying prices, cross-checking logistics, and adding my own notes for places I've been.
+We use AI tools to help structure the raw research into itineraries, then review every plan — verifying prices, cross-checking logistics, and adding notes for places we've been.

 Costs, opening hours, and practical details are cross-referenced against multiple sources.
 Map data comes from OpenStreetMap.
 Every price shows when it was last checked.

 Plans go live with full source transparency.
 Each article includes a Research Note explaining how it was built.
-I update content based on new traveler reports and reader feedback.
+We update content based on new traveler reports and reader feedback.

 Have a trip suggestion?
 Found an error in one of our plans?
 Want to contribute?
-I'd love to hear from you.
+We'd love to hear from you.
 Reach out at [email protected] or visit the contact page.

 We're building a mobile app that lets you create, customize, and share your own travel itineraries.
 Join the waitlist to be the first to know.